typedb/typedb-docs/06-management/02-acid.md

 For more detail please read [ACID](https://en.wikipedia.org/wiki/ACID).

-This page addresses Grakn's transactionality.
+This page addresses TypeDB's transactionality.

 ## Overview

-Grakn 2.0 aims to deliver ACID guarantees up to a slightly relaxed form of isolation known as [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation).
+TypeDB delivers ACID guarantees up to a slightly relaxed form of isolation known as [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation).

-At the current time, Atomicity, Snapshot Isolation, and Durability are already guaranteed.
-However, under specific race conditions, Consistency guarantees may be violated.
-We are actively working towards fixing this.
+Note that consistency guarantees where implemented in version 2.1.0 (the first TypeDB version).

 ### Atomicity

-Grakn 2.0 transactions operate under a snapshot model.
+TypeDB transactions operate under a snapshot model.
 If an error occurs in the transaction, none of the operations will be applied to the persisted data.
 If a commit succeeds, all the changes are guaranteed to be immediately visible to following transactions.

 ### Consistency

-As noted, there are two specific conditions which can lead to known consistency violations.

-1. Concurrently inserting attribute ownership as keys.
-The expected behaviour is: when two concurrent transactions insert an instance of type `T` with the same key, only one transaction should succeed.
-This preserves the guarantee that only 1 instance of `T` with the given key exists.
-Under specific conditions, it is currently possible to end up with two concepts with the key.
-2. Concurrent insert and delete.
-When adding or extending a relation, or inserting an attribute ownership, connected to an existing concept while in a concurrent transaction deleting the concept, it is possible to commit both.
-This results in relations or attribute ownerships containing or pointing at concepts which no longer exist.

-Both of these cases are being addressed in the short term.
+As of version 2.1, the server will throw errors during commit if the transaction would violate consistency guarantees.
+There are two primary types of data-level conflicts which could violate consistency:

+1. `modify-delete`: a transaction extends or adds to a concept that a concurrent transaction deletes
+2. `key`: a transaction adds a key-ownership (which must be unique) at the same time as another transaction.

+In both cases, one transaction will be picked to successfully commit, and the other will be rejected.
+It is common to build a re-try mechanism when loading data that relies on key conflicts to load data in parallel.

 ### Isolation